DRojasLey/simple-gallery-generator/README.md

-# Image Gallery Generator  v1.0.2
+# Image Gallery Generator  v1.0.3

 A JavaScript package to create a basic image gallery from a given folder.

-The created gallery is a three colum image gallery which will display a modal when a thumbnail is clicked.
+The created gallery is a three column image gallery which will display a modal when a thumbnail is clicked.

 ## Installation